3dim-computational-imaging/3dim-website/content/authors/jiwon-choi/_index.md

   - Ph.D.
 Student
 ---

-John Bass is a second-year Ph.D. student in Optical Sciences at the University of Arizona.
-He recieved a bachelor’s degree in electrical and optical engineering from Rose-Hulman Institute of Technology in 2022.
-He has worked repeatedly with Ball Aerospace, doing Radiometric Analysis and Electrical Systems Engineering for the NEO Surveyor Spacecraft.
-His current research interests are centered around computational imaging.
+Jiwon Choi is an incoming PhD student in Optical Sciences at the University of Arizona.
+Her research interest includes computational photography with machine learning applied.
+She is also interested in 3D object rendering and visualization with commodity devices.
+Her current research is neural rendering and its application to holography images.
+Jiwon earned her master’s in Computer Science from Northwestern University in December 2021.
+Her master’s thesis “Quantitative Analysis of Holography Interpolation With NeRF” was advised by Dr. Oliver Cossairt, Dr. Jack Tumblin, Dr. Florian Willomitzer, and Dr. Marc Walton.
+She earned her bachelor’s in Computer Science from the University at Buffalo, The State University of New York.
+During her undergraduate years, she worked on autonomous robotics projects under Dr. Nils Napp.